ROSE 0.11.145.192

 Analyze connectivity in order to assign arrow locations.

-Analyzes the connectivity of the vertices specified in the graph, and the optional vertex order in order to calculate the locations of the margin arrows.
-The vertices of the graph are assumed to be output in the order listed in the order argument.
-Any vertices that are present in the graph but not in the order specification are sorted by ID and then appended to the order.
+Analyzes the connectivity of the endpoints specified in the graph, and the optional endpoint order to calculate the locations of the margin arrows.
+The endpoints in the graph are assumed to be output in the order listed in the order argument.
+Any endpoints that are present in the graph but not in the order specification are sorted by EndpointId and then appended to the order.

 This does not clear previous layout information, and so it can be used to append to previous output.
 To discard previous layout information first, call reset.